coderaiser/putout/README.md

 ### Working with `ESLint` API

 `ESLint` begins his work as a formatter when 🐊`Putout` done his transformations.
 That's why it used a lot in different parts of application, for testing purpose and using `API` in a simplest possible way.
-You can access it using:
+You can access it with:

 ```js
 import {eslint} from 'putout/eslint';